dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_3.md

 ### Tasks

+* Can you find an example of a synchronization primitive which cannot be encoded as a Petri net but can be encoded using inhibitory edges?
 * Use inhibitory edges to modify the construction you have developed in the 1st part to exactly compute diophantine equations.
 * Generalize the construction to reduce [Hilbert's tenth problem](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem) to reachability in nets with inhibitory edges.